 - Mint- Coriander Chutney

-- Take a bowl and in it, mix all the ingredients for the marination into a thick and homogenous mixture.
+- Take a bowl and in it, mix all the ingredients for the marination into a thick and smooth mixture.
 You may feel that this marination is too thick but slowly the salt in the marination will release the water from the vegetables and the marination will become thinner in consistency.

 - Add in all the vegetables and using your hands, gently toss them in the marination.